adolfintel/Windows10-Privacy/README.md

 ## Last touches
 We must disable Windows Spotlight, and other "Suggestions" (literal ads).

-Go to Start > Settings > Personalization:
+Go to Start > Settings > Personalization > Lock screen:
-* Under Lock screen and set the background to Picture
+* Set the background to Picture
+* Set "Get fun facts, tips, tricks and more on your lock screen" to off

+Go to Personalization > Start:
-* Under Start set Show suggestions occasionally in Start to off (They're literally ads)
+* Set Show suggestions occasionally in Start to off (They're literally ads)

 Go back to Settings and go to System > Notifications and actions:
-* Set Get tips, tricks, and suggestions as you use Windows to off
+* Set "Get tips, tricks, and suggestions as you use Windows" to off
-* Set Show me the Windows welcome... to off
+* Set "Show me the Windows welcome..." to off

-Go back to Settings and go to System > Multitasking:
+Go to System > Multitasking:
-* Set Show suggestions occasionally in your timeline to off
+* Set "Show suggestions occasionally in your timeline" to off

 Go back to Settings and go to Privacy:
 * Under General, turn off everything